Jump to Town: Kenai / Soldotna | Copper Center | Kodiak | Cooper Landing Area | Seward | Talkeetna | Anchorage | Homer | Ketchikan

 Mid April to September

 Homer is the halibut capital of Alaska, and this longtime charter company offers a blue-chip way to get to the fish.
-They have high-quality boats, experienced captains, and enthusiastic crews—as well as an inside line on finding the big-boy halibut, lingcod and silver salmon.
+They have high-quality boats, experienced captains, and enthusiastic crews—as well as an inside line on finding halibut, rock fish and silver salmon.
+But they also offer a variety of other ways to enjoy the waters off Kachemak Bay, from wildlife cruising to paddling a kayak or hiking in Kachemak Bay State Park.

 Embark on a half day fishing charter with Rainbow Tours and try your luck reeling in one of Kachemak Bay's world famous Halibut.
 Rainbow Tours has been in business since 1982, and experienced guides will help you reel in your catch.
 While this is a fishing charter, it is not uncommon to see wildlife while you are out on the water.Seldovia Wildlife More...